 1 large yellow onion, diced in small squares

 1 tbsp tomato paste

 3 cups shredded Mozzarella cheese

-1 small red onion, diced in 1.5”x1/8” pieces
+1 small red onion, sliced in 1/4" pieces

 1 tsp of Aleppo pepper (if not available, use Ancho chile or paprika)

-Preheat the oven to 380 degrees F.
+6) Preheat the oven to 350 degrees F.

-- Resist the temptation to overload the dough with more ingredients (weight wise) to keep the pastry flaky.
-Also, stay away from mixtures that are too moist or too greasy, since the pastry will not rise properly again!
+- Resist temptation to overload the dough with more ingredients (weight wise) to insure pastry will rise properly.